 We loved the show, I am very glad that we decided to go and provide the kids with such a great experience.
 We were able to talk the kids through a cleansed version of the history of Cambodia and they were able to follow the story line.
 A couple of parts the little ones got a bit scared but the story finishes on a happy note so that was soon forgotten.

 It’s also great that the profits go back to assisting the disadvantaged and that made me feel that I had made a small contribution.
 I think it’s a great experience for everyone, I would have loved it even if we didn’t have the kids and its appropriate for all ages.
 If however you think this is not appropriate for your kids, Tree House Nursery comes highly recommended from one of my readers, click the link for more details.
+We found plenty of things to do in Siem Reap with kids and hope that you do too.

 There was no flash photography allowed during the performance so my photos are a bit dodgy so I apologies for that.